 PWC unearthed a fraud scheme worth around 6.5 billion Euros (7.5 billion USD), in one of the biggest scandals South Africa had seen.

 Steinhoff is a leading furniture and household goods retailer in South Africa with businesses across Europe, Australia, and The United States.
 The investigations started in 2017.
-Which highlighter the irregularities in the books and indicated more questions on the rapid growth of this small retailer in such a short period of a few years.
+Which highlighted the irregularities in the books and indicated more questions on the rapid growth of this small retailer in such a short period of a few years.

 PwC found the firm recorded fictitious and irregular transactions worth 6.5 Euros (7.5 million USD), inflating the books and thus the overall market value of the organization.
 Investigators discovered that a senior executive was found to be guilty of tampering the books.
 The news wiped out over 215 billion euros from Steinhoff’s market value since then.
-A dramatic loss for what was a sought after portfolio by major investors.
+A dramatic loss for what was sought after portfolio by major investors.

 The company has written down 12 billion dollars after the finding of PwC (https://www.pymnts.com/news/b2b-payments/2019/corporate-accounting-fraud-retail-investigation/).